 Apple's World Wide Developer's Conference (WWDC) and Google's IO are an annual peek into the future of two web technology giants.
 This year (2017), both institutions revealed native advertisement and tracker-blockers for Safari and Chrome.
 Consumers rejoice!
 No ads!
 No trackers.
-But, wait, those can be really useful for developers and creators.
+But, wait, those can be really useful for developers and creators -- and what's this about GDPR?
 What happens now?

 A Few Bad Apples